-You can click them for refresh the MVRP Port Statistics information by manual.
+You can click them for refresh the MVRP Port Statistics information or clear it by manual.

-3-18 QoS
+3-17 QoS

 The switch support four QoS queues per port with strict or weighted fair queuing scheduling.
 It supports QoS Control Lists (QCL) for advance programmable QoS classification, based on IEEE 802.1p, Ethertype, VID, IPv4/IPv6 DSCP and UDP/TCP ports and ranges.